 If your trademark application is rejected, the growth and success of your business will be severely limited.
 You won’t be able to stop other people from opening online stores with the same name, which will ruin your SEO (search engine optimization).
 You won’t be able to kick listing hijackers and counterfeiters off of Amazon.
 Even worse, somebody might kick you off of Amazon or Google because your name is too similar to theirs.

 Those are just a few of the potential consequences of failing to properly register your brand name as a trademark.
 Among other problems, you may also experience issues with U.S. Customs for your product shipments, or with the factories manufacturing your goods.
-If your legitimacy comes into question any point in your supply chain, or if somebody else tries to copy you, a trademark registration is often the only way to fix things.
+If your legitimacy comes into question at any point in your supply chain, or if somebody else tries to copy you, a trademark registration is often the only way to fix things.

 And what about Amazon seller aggregators like Thrasio?
 Most of my Amazon clients dream of having their Amazon account acquired for seven figures by an aggregator.
 While Amazon aggregators may not strictly require that you have a registered trademark, your brand’s value is certainly reduced if you’re vulnerable to copycats, counterfeiters, and lawsuits from competitors.
 Owning a registered trademark is an important box for any entrepreneur to check off if they want their business to be acquired, including an Amazon seller.